-When a beetle, spider, or other creepy crawlies scurry past you, it is usual to have a crawling sensation on your scalp or other parts of your body for a while, especially if an insect has passed through your skin.
+When a beetle, spider, or other creepy crawlies scurry past you, it is usual to have a crawling sensation on your scalp or body for a while, especially if the insect has passed through your skin.

-In this article, we are going to examine the reasons for this feeling, and the treatments.
+In this article, we are going to examine the reasons for crawling sensation and the treatments.

-Paraesthesia is an unpleasant sensation on the skin with no physical reason.
+Paraesthesia is an unpleasant sensation on the skin for no physical reason.
 Tingling, pricking, chilling, burning, numbness are some of these unpleasant sensations.
-Paraesthesia can occur anywhere on the body but is more common in the arms and legs.
+Paraesthesia can occur anywhere on the body, but is more common in the arms and legs.

-But what is remarkable is that the crawling sensation on the scalp as well as other parts of the body can be real.
-In other words, parasites and small creatures may move under your skin, which you can not see.
-Thus, to realise the cause of Formication, it is necessary to consult a dermatologist to rule out any parasitic agent.
+What is remarkable, though, is that the crawling sensation on the scalp as well as other parts of the body can be real.
+In other words, parasites and small creatures may move under your skin, which you cannot see.
+Thus, to realize the cause of formication, it is necessary to consult a dermatologist to rule out any parasitic agent.

 Where the crawling sensation is real, Ozidex can help you.
 Read the rest of this article to understand more.

-As I mentioned, most of the time, the feeling of crawling is a tactile hallucination that several factors can cause it.
-In this section, we discuss some of these factors.
+As I mentioned, most of the time, the feeling of itching and crawling sensation is a tactile hallucination caused by several factors.

-The difference between the above and the factors I’m just going to discuss is that the former is “just in your head”.
+The difference between the above- factors section and the factors I am going to discuss is that the former is “just in your head.”
 Although there are still no insects, some environmental factors can cause your nerves to react abnormally and send wrong messages.
 Some of these environmental factors are as follows:

 If you are taking or have suddenly stopped taking the following medications, your crawling sensation may be due to them: